Ksieber/piccolo/README.md

 ## Known Bugs:
  * If the rsID is not in the imputation used by PICs (1KGp1) then it returns the input rsID as the 1 causal SNP.
 This is almost certainly an erroneous credible set.
 This will also occur with rsIDs that do not exist.
 By default, download.pics() will skip *any* cred set with 1 causal SNP to avoid problems with missing/fake data.
 If you are certain that 1 causal SNP is correct for *a* locus, set override=TRUE in download.pics().

+ ## colocPics_GTEx.R
+ This script will take input genetic signals and colocalize them with all GTEx eQTLs.
+This can only be run on the GSK filesystem currently.
+Use --help for options.